|EARLY CHILDHOOD UNIFIED OVERVIEW|

 - apply and be admitted to Emporia State's Graduate School;

-- two Advanced Candidate Assessment of Dispositions completed by supervising administrators;
+- Signed Advanced Candidate Assessment of Dispositions Agreement Form.

 Admission points are assigned on each of the above elements.
 The stronger the performance, the greater the number of points assigned.
 Admission points are totaled and admission is determined by a department graduate committee.